If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an

 But if you can make it happen, working out is one of the best things you can do for yourself as a new parent.
-It gives you time to yourself, clears your mind, keeps you healthy and strong for your kids and boosts your energy and mood (#ThanksEndorphins).
+It gives you time to yourself, clears your mind, keeps you healthy and strong for your kids, and boosts your energy and mood (#ThanksEndorphins).
 Even if you’ve never been a regular exerciser, it’s always worth it to start making time for fitness.
 The best way to get started?
-Invest in some gear—from supportive bras to stay-cool water bottles— that will make you excited about doing it.
+Invest in some gear—from supportive bras to stylish leggings— that will make you excited about doing it.